Sargerus/stickman_sniper/README.md

 Fight, destroy enemies and enjoy dynamic and exciting action!

 Version:

-First iteration of this project is called "Special Agent: Sniper" and available to play by this link: https://yandex.ru/games/app/272194?lang=en
+First iteration of this project is called "Special Agent: Sniper" and available to play by this [link](https://yandex.ru/games/app/272194?lang=en)

 Second iteration is called "Special Agent: Sniper 2" and it has more features and main is customization system.
-Available to play here: https://yandex.ru/games/app/358386?lang=en
+Available to play [here](https://yandex.ru/games/app/358386?lang=en)